What is corona-virus?

-The ultimate goal of the mitigation system is to reduce the severity of the epidemic, smooth the curve of the outbreak.
+The mitigation system’s ultimate goal is to reduce the severity of the epidemic and smooth the curve of the outbreak.
 Also, to reduce the pressure on the health system.

 With that, socioeconomic well-being, said Associate Director of Global Health Policy at the Kaiser Family Foundation.

-In layman’s terms, planners will try to avoid sharp spikes in case numbers so that the NHS and other services are not overwhelmed.
+In layman’s terms, planners will avoid sharp spikes in case numbers so that the NHS and other services are not overwhelmed.